slcorp/RTView-MySQL-DB/README.md

 ##Pre-requisites
 * Install the Docker Engine (Docker Version 1.11) on the Server (Oracle Linux 7) where you would run the remote MySQL instance.
-* Ensure to update YUM and have the UEK4 (Unbreakable Enterprise Kernal 4) in the Linux server.
 * In the Client side, where you would run RTView, install Java version 1.5 and the RTView software.

 ##Steps to Install and Run MySQL Database Instance in Docker